Wow. Sometimes we can feel pounded by the events in our lives, but the good news is that we don’t have to stay there.

 Well, from birth on up until now, you’ve been shaped by what you’ve heard and listened to, what you’ve watched or seen, and by who you’ve been around.
 Sometimes parents and relatives unknowingly say or do things that leave lasting impressions.
 But, then again, friends and strangers can do that too.
 Keep in mind that to go up higher than you are right now you need to get around people who inspire you.
 Makes sense, right?
 We learn a lot by hanging around other people.
 If they are grumpy, always sleeping, don’t want to work, are messy, and have no clue about the abilities they have, guess what your life might look like in the long run?
 Right.
 The same as that person’s life.

-So if you want to achieve great things, get around people who are also doing the kind of great things that you’re interested in doing and you will reach your goals faster.
+So if you want to achieve great things, get around people who are excited about life and who are doing the kind of great things that you’re interested in doing and you will reach your goals faster.
 Those individuals draw out the best in us and we walk away feeling glad to have been around them.
 Plus, we find ourselves reaching higher and pushing beyond what we think our abilities might be.

 How We are Influenced